-Author has written 15 stories for Avatar: Last Airbender, Tsubasa Chronicle, Princess Tutu, and Hunger Games.
+Author has written 21 stories for Avatar: Last Airbender, Tsubasa Chronicle, Princess Tutu, Hunger Games, and Final Fantasy XII.

 Will you review my story?
 Yes!
 I love the idea of reviewing works to make them stronger, better stories.
-If you want me to read a specific story, just send a personal message.
+If you want me to read a specific story, just send a PM.
 I'll give you as detailed an analysis as I can, and if I like it, I'll keep reading.
 Just remember, all the reviews I give are designed to improve your writing, not to bash your story or characters.
-In fact, I also like it when readers send me more detailed critiques, so if you like any of my stories and think they could be better, just send a review saying what changes you'd like to see.
+In fact, I also like it when readers send me more detailed critiques, so if you like any of my stories but think they could be better, just send a review saying what you liked and didn't like.

 Have you ever written anything outside of fanfiction?
 I have.
-In fact, I initially started with my own original characters and plots.
-I've been writing to entertain others since the fifth grade, and I'm hoping that, soon, I'll be good enough to get my novel published.
-The reason I started writing fanfiction was to see if there was a market for my style of writing, and to excersize my writing skills even when I had writer's block on my original projects.
+I've been writing to entertain others since the fifth grade, and I'm hoping that, soon, I'll be able to publish a novel.
+The reason I started writing fanfiction was to see if there was a market for my style of writing and to polish my writing skills even when I had writer's block on my original projects.
 So far, it's going well.
-I think I may have to keep writing fanfiction even if I do get published.
+I think I may continue writing fanfiction even if I do get published.

 Do you have any advice for a budding writer?
 Tons.
 The basics are keep writing, don't give up if you want to get published, and make sure to edit every single thing you write before you let anyone read it.
-Yep, that includes fanfiction, essays, and other works.
+Yes, that includes fanfiction, essays, and emails.
 When others read your work, you don't want them to think that you just blew off the project you set out to do.
 You don't want them to remember your frequent misspellings and grammatical errors.
 You want them to remember that you are a skilled and professional writer, and the best way to do that is to have someone critically examine your story and spend some time working out the bugs.
-One other recommendation I have is studying literature from your genre to write the best story you can.
-Also, since I think its thousands of pages will enhance your understanding of writing, I'd highly recommend a website for any future writers: tvtropes . org.
+Other than that, most of the advice I give is actually from one of two sources: The Writing Excuses Podcast, or TV Tropes, both of which I will elaborate on below.

 Is there anything to avoid in a story?
 Yes, unfortunately.
-In fanfiction, you generally want to steer clear of anything that violates canon, unless you're writing an AU (alternate universe).
-In any kind of fiction, however, you want to avoid poor characterization, Mary-Sue character types, motiveless villains, and poor grammar.
-Each of these can be explained at length on tvtropes.org, but something else that might help is having a friend with a critical eye look over your work can do wonders to help with these sorts of things.
+In fanfiction, you generally want to avoid anything that violates canon, unless you're writing an AU (alternate universe).
+In any kind of fiction, however, you want to avoid poor characterization, Mary-Sue character types, motiveless villains, cliches, and poor grammar.
+Each of these can be explained at length on the websites I mentioned above.
+Having a friend with a critical eye look over your work can do wonders to help with these sorts of things.

 What stories have you written for this site?